Harvard University: Second presidency of Donald Trump

 Later that same month, Department of Homeland Security secretary Kristi Noem announced that Harvard's Student and Exchange Visitor Program certification had been revoked, barring Harvard from hosting international students.
 The following day, Harvard sued the Trump administration for banning them from enrolling international students and U.S. District Judge Allison Burroughs granted a temporary restraining order stopping the ban.
 On June 16, 2025, Burroughs postponed a ruling after hearing arguments from lawyers on both sides, leaving the temporary block in place for another week.

 On May 30, 2025, the State Department ordered all US embassies and consulates to conduct "comprehensive and thorough vetting" of the online presence of anyone seeking to visit Harvard from abroad.

 On June 4, 2025, Trump issued a proclamation restricting international students from studying at Harvard, and directing the State Department to consider revoking the visas of current international students studying at that university.
 The following day, Harvard filed a legal challenge, amending their existing federal complaint against the administration.

 On June 20, Harvard was granted an injunction allowing it to continue hosting international students as litigation continues.
 On June 30, a Trump administration investigation found Harvard violated federal civil rights law by failing to protect Jewish students, faculty, and staff.

 On September 3, 2025 US District Judge Allison Burroughs ruled the Trump administration illegally froze more than $2 billion in research funding stating the administration "...violated Harvard's free-speech rights as well as the US Civil Rights Act."

+In February 2026, Trump announced that his administration would seek $1 billion in damages from Harvard.
+In a post on Truth Social, Trump accused Harvard of supplying misleading information to The New York Times.
+Administration officials claimed that the university failed to adequately address antisemitism during pro-Palestinian protests, a claim Harvard has denied.

+On February 6, Secretary of Defense Pete Hegseth announced that the Pentagon would start to sever ties to Harvard with its graduate-level military training courses.
+Hegseth accused Harvard of becoming a "factory for woke ideology and a breeding ground for anti-American radicals..." as a reason for discontinuing the programs.
+A week later, Harvard along with other prestigious American Universities was listed as "Moderate to High Risk" in a Department of Defense memo for Assisted Military Tuition, and could be barred for service members for tuition assistance.